Invitation to presentation of fourth quarter 2020 results

-Morten Holum (CEO) and Dilip Warrier (CFO) will present the results at 08:30 CET and the presentation will be broadcasted live.
+Jon Erik Engeset (CEO) and David Bandele (CFO) will present the results at 08:30 CET and the presentation will be broadcasted live.
 The presentation will be held in English.

 For more information: